Carnaval Season with Sambaxé

 Dress to impress

-Creative Director, Raffaella Falchi-Macias, designs new costumes each year.
-She builds on ideas from Rio Carnaval and we get certain pieces made in Brazil!
+Creative Director, Raffaella Falchi-Macias, designs new costumes for each year’s theme.
+She builds on inspiration from her visits to Brazil and we get certain pieces made there!

 Costumes for the Main Section include a bodysuit or similar, headpiece, accent pieces, and optional components like feathered wings.
-We host costuming workshops to construct costumes and bond as a community.
+We host costuming workshops where dancers construct elements of their own costumes and bond as a community.
+Save time for this labor of love!

 Costumes for the Baianas Section will embody the roots of Bahian tradition through dance and clothing, like large skirts accompanied by a headscarf.